 Figure 1.
 Lane's balance (a) describes how changes in sediment load, sediment size, slope, and discharge determine whether a stream system will aggrade or incise.
 Basic relationships among discharge, stream power, and velocity suggest that Lane's balance can be modified (b) to incorporate the effects of biogenic flow obstructions, such as beaver dams, vegetation, and large wood.
 Given sufficient sediment supplies, these should generally shift the balance toward aggradation.
+See the text for abbreviations.
 Source: Adapted from Lane (1955).